House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 “We need him here.
 He’s the exact type of Republican we need that won’t cower, won’t fall in line to Liz Cheney and Adam Kinzinger and will stop the radical Democrats from destroying our great country,” Greene said in the video, aiming at two Republican House members who are among Trump’s most fervent critics.

 Cawthorn has endorsed seven Republicans in 2022 House races — a figure that could effectively double the size of the MAGA squad were they to win.
 Greene’s and Gaetz’s offices did not respond to questions about how many candidates they have endorsed, but they’ve made clear their intent to scout MAGA candidates.
-In a Vanity Fair interview in August, Gaetz called himself and Greene Trump’s “advance team” and said Trump christened their plan to be “out there in the early-primary states keeping the band in tune, if you will.”
+In a Vanity Fair interview published in August, Gaetz called himself and Greene Trump’s “advance team” and said Trump christened their plan to be “out there in the early-primary states keeping the band in tune, if you will.”

-Some of the endorsements put them at odds with GOP Minority Leader Kevin McCarthy (R-Calif.), who has staked Republican money and strategy on flipping the handful of seats the party needs to win back the majority rather than taking sides in a battle between the MAGA crew and less-Trumpian members.
+Some of the endorsements put them at odds with House Minority Leader Kevin McCarthy (R-Calif.), who has staked Republican money and strategy on flipping the handful of seats the party needs to win back the majority rather than taking sides in a battle between the MAGA crew and less Trumpian members.

 Some of the MAGA candidates are openly disdainful of McCarthy.
 Witt would not say whether he would support McCarthy for speaker but did say that if Trump wanted the job — a theory that was bandied about on far-right sites — he’d “support him 100 percent.”
 When Hines was in Washington recently, he met with McCarthy.
 Asked whether that put him at odds with the MAGA squad, Hines responded, “Right now, he’s the leader of a party.”

 Party purity tests in primary elections aren’t new, but the bar has moved sharply since Trump’s election.
-The RINO — Republican in Name Only — hunters of a decade ago, like Sen. Patrick J. Toomey (R-Pa.), who forced then-Sen. Arlen Specter to switch parties rather than face him in an unwinnable primary, are now the hunted in a party that has remade itself in Trump’s image.
+The RINO — Republican in name only — hunters of a decade ago, like Sen. Patrick J. Toomey (R-Pa.), who forced then-Sen. Arlen Specter to switch parties rather than face him in an unwinnable primary, are now the hunted in a party that has remade itself in Trump’s image.

 Toomey, who was among the handful of Republicans who voted to impeach Trump over the Jan.
 6 attack on the Capitol, is retiring next year rather than seek reelection.
 Departures are marking the House as well: Kinzinger (Ill.) and Rep. Anthony Gonzalez (Ohio) are stepping down rather than face MAGA-backed primary opponents after intense backlash to their votes in favor of impeachment.